-EHLC Workshop Day 1: Questions and Answers FAIRsharing.org Allyson Lister, University of Oxford e-Research Centre There are different levels of What needs to be shared depends on your needs; FAIRsharing helps granularity; flow cytometry data you find the resources that are relevant to your domain.
-What does for instance could be raw flow your funder require?
+Allyson Lister, University of Oxford e-Research Centre What needs to be shared depends on your needs; FAIRsharing helps you find the resources that are relevant to your domain.
+What does your funder require?
 Or perhaps the journal publisher?
-We have a cytometry standard (FCS) files, policy registry that may include the policy you need to align with, so others can literally reanalyze together with any standards or databases they list.
-You can also data as they see fit, versus simply search the standards that we describe within your domain of counts and calculated interest (e.g., flow cytometry) to find the options that you can use. frequencies as they might be published; uncertain what needs For FairSharing.org, are the All our services are free.
-We are an academic project within the services available free of University of Oxford.
+We have a policy registry that may include the policy you need to align with, together with any standards or databases they list.
+You can also simply search the standards that we describe within your domain of interest (e.g., flow cytometry) to find the options that you can use.
+All our services are free.
+We are an academic project within the University of Oxford.
 Introduction to the NIH Common Data Element Repository Robin Taylor, NIH/NLM It may be more interoperable later.
 You might have a set of choices or a specific number.
 These would be difficult to interoperate.
-So

-Can this CDE concept be explained for a lay audience?
-I still don't understand what this CDEs would have both and can be later combined. is referring to or how it is relevant for me.
-What if there are no NIH When I searched the repository, you may see similar CDEs. endorsed CDEs and the available Sometimes there is some redundancy.
-But often, the CDEs measure CDEs conflict? the same thing but in different ways.
+So CDEs would have both and can be later combined.
+When I searched the repository, you may see similar CDEs.
+Sometimes there is some redundancy.
+But often, the CDEs measure the same thing but in different ways.
 So, I would say if you were unsure of what CDE to use, go back to your supervisor for how they would want that data collected.
-Can more than one member of a Multiple people can have access to the same things in the CDE. team have access to your data Anyone can log in and see those things. form?
-I am thinking of a case were more than one staff to be shared.
+Multiple people can have access to the same things in the CDE.
+Anyone can log in and see those things.
+There are some CDEs for environmental data in the CDE portal.
+In addition, the NIEHS Disaster Research Response has also been publishing data collection tools and resources including CDEs through the site https://tools.niehs.nih.gov/dr2/ .
+In general, though, it would be nice to see more contributed CDEs for environmental health research.